 Because bird photographers as well as birders use the area, Nanhui has the distinction, rare in China, of being well-covered.
 During migration season, unusual sightings are regularly reported.
-A sample of uncommon or out-of-range birds found at Nanhui includes Greater Scaup, Dalmatian Pelican, Black Bittern, Chinese Egret, Swinhoe’s Rail, Siberian Crane, Hooded Crane, Oriental Plover, Jack Snipe, Long-billed Dowitcher, Asian Dowitcher, Himalayan Swiftlet, Japanese Scops Owl, Ruddy Kingfisher, Rufous-faced Warbler, Alström’s Warbler, Grey-headed Canary-flycatcher, Red-throated Thrush, Verditer Flycatcher, Green-backed Flycatcher, Zappey’s Flycatcher, and Japanese Robin.
+A sample of uncommon or out-of-range birds found at Nanhui includes Greater Scaup, Dalmatian Pelican, Black Bittern, Chinese Egret, Swinhoe’s Rail, Siberian Crane, Hooded Crane, Oriental Plover, Jack Snipe, Long-billed Dowitcher, Asian Dowitcher, Himalayan Swiftlet, Japanese Scops Owl, Ruddy Kingfisher, Rufous-faced Warbler, Alström’s Warbler, Grey-headed Canary-flycatcher, Red-throated Thrush, Verditer Flycatcher, and Japanese Robin.

 It’s possible to drive or take public transport to Nanhui.